-7 The Variant and Dose Setup table is automatically updated to indicate that the variants and doses from the data are now being applied to the model.
+The Variant and Dose Setup table is automatically updated to indicate that the variants and doses from the data are now being applied to the model.

-'ARIANT AND DOSE SETUP < →
+VARIANT AND DOSE SETUP > - >

 Group Name Variants1 Variants2 Variants3 Doses1 Doses2

 Group Specific Data Data Group Specific Data

-1 1 k1 CI_Central Dose
+1 1 k1 Cl_Central Dose

 2 2 k1 CI_Central Dose

 3 3 k1 CI_Central Dose

-4 4 k1 CI_Central Dose
+4 4 k1 Cl_Central Dose

-5 5 k1 CI_Central Dose
+5 5 k1 Cl_Central Dose

 6 6 k1 CI_Central Dose

 7 7 k1 CI_Central Dose

-8 8 k1 CI Central Dose
+8 8 k1 CI_Central Dose

-Run Simulation Step
+Run Group Simulation

 In the Simulation step, you can select whether to include the time points from the data set only, include solver time points only, or include both during model simulation.
-You must select one option.
+You must select at least one option.

 - Time points contain data times within each group Include the exact time points for each group from data, such as the times listed in the Time column of the input data set. - Time points contain solver time points Include time points used by the solver during model simulation.
-This option lets you define a custom stop time or pick a maximum stop time from data. - Simulate to maximum time within each group Use the group-specific maximum time.
-Each group simulates to its own stop time. - Simulate to maximum time across all groups Use a single stop time across all the groups.
-The app checks all the stop times from the groups and picks the maximum. - Stop Time Use a custom stop time.
+This option lets you define a custom stop time or pick a maximum stop time from data.
+There are three choices to pick from.

+a.
+Simulate to maximum time within each group - Use the group-specific maximum time.
+Each group simulates to its own stop time.

+b.
+Simulate to maximum time across all groups - Use a single stop time across all the groups.
+The app checks all the stop times from the groups and picks the maximum.

-Note If the last time point of a group from the data set is greater than the specified stop time, the program ignores the stop time and simulates until that last time point for that group.
+c.
+Stop Time - Use a custom stop time.
+If the last time point of a group from the data set is greater than the specified stop time, the program ignores the stop time and simulates until that last time point for that group.

 You can also add sliders to vary model quantity values in the Explorer panel, and the Slider Summary section displays each of those quantities.
 For now, leave it empty.
-See "Perform Group Simulation Using Parameter Estimates" on page 1-146 for more information on sliders.